-The Company has a long term incentive plan pursuant to which share rights are granted to key management personnel, subject to service and performance conditions.
+The Company has a long term incentive plan pursuant to which share rights may be granted to key management personnel.

-No share rights were issued during the year.
-In the prior year 429,362 share rights were issued with an exercise price of \$nil.
-The share rights vest on 30 September 2022, subject to the satisfaction of performance and service conditions.
+During the current year 353,783 share rights were issued with an exercise price of \$nil.
+These share rights vest on 30 September 2024, subject to the satisfaction of performance and service conditions.
+No share rights were issued in the prior year.